pantheon-systems/solr-power/readme.txt

 You may notice there are two sets of tests running, on two different services:

-* Travis CI runs the [PHPUnit](https://phpunit.de/) test suite against a Solr instance.
+* [PHPUnit](https://phpunit.de/) test suite against a Solr instance.
-* Circle CI runs the [Behat](http://behat.org/) test suite against a Pantheon site, to ensure the plugin's compatibility with the Pantheon platform.
+* The [Behat](http://behat.org/) test suite against a Pantheon site, to ensure the plugin's compatibility with the Pantheon platform.

 Both of these test suites can be run locally, with a varying amount of setup.